-Receptors Marine fauna - plankton, fish and sharks, marine mammals, marine reptiles Consequence II - Minor

-In the event of a minor hydrocarbon spill, the quantities would be limited to approximately 1 m3 for the loss of the contents of an IBC, or 50 L for ROV hydraulic fluid.
+Receptors Marine fauna - plankton, fish and sharks, marine mammals, marine reptiles Consequence II - Minor In the event of a minor contents of an IBC, or 5 weathering processes s receptors present at th In the event of a minor hydrocarbon spill, the quantities would be limited to approximately 1 m for the loss of the contents of an IBC, or 50 L for ROV hydraulic fluid.
 The small volumes, dilution and dispersion from natural weathering processes such as ocean currents are such that spills will be limited in area and duration.
 The number of receptors present at the activity location are expected to be limited to a small number of transient individuals.

-The susceptibility of marine fauna to hydrocarbons is dependent on hydrocarbon type and exposure duration; however, given that exposures would be limited in extent and duration, exposure to marine fauna from this hazard is considered to be low.
+The susceptibility of ma however, given that ex is considered to be low decline rapidly with tim receptors declining rap The susceptibility of marine fauna to hydrocarbons is dependent on hydrocarbon type and exposure duration; however, given that exposures would be limited in extent and duration, exposure to marine fauna from this hazard is considered to be low.
 The small volumes of worst-case discharges are such that, the impacts to receptors will decline rapidly with time and distance at the sea surface.
 Rapid dilution at depth would also result in the impacts to receptors declining rapidly with time and distance.

-Deteriorating water quality and marine pollution are identified as potential threats to a number of marine fauna species in relevant Recovery Plans and Conservation Advice (Table 3-8) and to MNES (DoE, 2013).
+Deteriorating water quality and marine pollution are identified as potential threats to a number of marine fauna species in relevant Recovery Plans and Conservation Advice ( Table 3-8 ) and to MNES (DoE, 2013).
 With control measures in place, the activity will be conducted in a manner that reduces potential impacts to ALARP and an acceptable level.

-Toxic impacts are not expected to the benthic community due to the water depths.

-Near the sea surface, fish are able to detect and avoid contact with surface slicks and as a result, fish mortalities rarely occur in open waters from surface spills (Kennish, 1997; Scholz et al., 1992).
-Pelagic fish species are therefore generally not highly susceptible to impacts from hydrocarbon spills.
+Toxic impacts are not e xpected to the benthic community due to the water depths.
+Near the sea surface, fish are able to detect and avoid contact with surface slicks and as a result, fish mortalities rarely occur in open waters from surface spills (Kennish, 1997; Scholz et al. , 1992).
+Pelagic fish species are therefor generally not highly susceptible to impacts from hydrocarbon spills.
 In offshore waters near to the release point, pelagic fish are at risk of exposure to the more toxic aromatic components of the hydrocarbons.
 Pelagic fish in offshore waters are highly mobile and comprise species such as tunas, sharks and mackerel.
-Due to their mobility, it is unlikely that pelagic fish would be exposed to toxic components for long periods in this spill scenario.
-The more toxic components would also rapidly evaporate, and concentrations would significantly diminish with distance from the spill site, limiting the potential area of impact.
+Due to their mobility, is unlikely that pelagic fish would be exposed to toxic components for long periods in this spill scenario.
+The more toxic components woul Id also rapidly evaporate, and concentrations would significantly diminish with distance from the spill site, limiting the potential area of impact.
 The potential minor hydrocarbon releases are not expected to significantly impact the receiving environment with control measures proposed to prevent releases and therefore the activity will be conducted in a manner that is considered acceptable.